 Joint operations are arrangements where the parties that have joint control of the arrangement have rights to the assets and obligations for the liabilities relating to the arrangement.
 The activities undertaken by the authority in conjunction with other joint operators involve the use of the assets and resources of those joint operators.
 The Authority participates in Joint Committees which are accounted for as joint operations.
 For 2017/18 the Llwydcoed Crematorium Joint Committee, the Central South Consortium Joint Committee and the Cardiff Capital Region City Deal Joint Committee are included within the Authorities financial statements.
-The Authority has reflected its share, 46.6% of the transactions and balances of the Llwydcoed Crematorium Joint Committee, 6.68% of the transactions and balances of the Central South Consortium Joint Committee and 3.94% of the Cardiff Capital Region City Deal Joint Committee into the Authority's Accounts on a line-by-line basis.
+The Authority has reflected its share, 46.6% of the transactions and balances of the Central South Consortium Joint Committee into the Authority Joint Committee and 3.94% of the Cardiff Capital Region City Deal Joint Committee into the Authority's Accounts on a line-by-line basis.